 Date: March 30, 2020 By:

-Boston, March 30, 2020 – The Ragon Institute of MGH, MIT and Harvard today announced it has received a gift from Nancy Zimmerman to help fund development of an early response coronavirus (COVID-19) diagnostic that would support medical and other front-line professionals and help manage the current pandemic.
+Boston, March 30, 2020 – The Ragon Institute of Mass General, MIT, and Harvard today announced it has received a gift from Nancy Zimmerman to help fund development of an early response coronavirus (COVID-19) diagnostic that would support medical and other front-line professionals and help manage the current pandemic.

 Specifically, the funding from Ms. Zimmerman, who is co-founder and managing partner of Bracebridge Capital, a leading, Boston-based hedge fund manager, will support a team with cutting-edge antibody profiling experience and diagnostic development in taking a systematic approach to the design of a robust, high throughput, rapid diagnostic for COVID-19.
 Understanding the number of individuals who are exposed and whether they then develop immunity is absolutely key to managing the epidemic, bringing front-line medical staff back to work, and guiding the necessary length of quarantine and sheltering.